kenta-s/full-text-search-address/README.md

 After 'ken_all_index' is created, you will be asked to type some words to search for addresses like '渋谷'.
 And then up to 100 records regarding the words you typed will be printed.
-When the records is more than 100, you will be asked if you want to see another page(For example 101 ~ 200).
+When there are more than 100 records, you will be asked if you want to see another page(For example 101 ~ 200).
 If you type 'y', you will be asked which page you want to see.
 So just type a page number.

 # How to quit